Blooper: Examples

 In a similar vein, New York children's radio show host "Uncle Don" Carney supposedly delivered the ad-libbed line "Are we off?
 Good...well, that oughta hold the little bastards" after signing off on his show one night, thinking his studio microphone was switched off.
 As a discredited urban legend has it, the remarks went to air, eventually leading to the show's cancellation and "Uncle Dons disgrace; apparently, Carney himself would tell the story of his blooper, especially once it became popular after the release of Schaefer's records.
-However, according to the debunking website Snopes.com, not only did the alleged incident never happen, the much distributed recording of the incident was a fabrication.
+However, according to the debunking website Snopes.com, not only did the alleged incident never happen, the much-distributed recording of the incident was a fabrication.
 (The alleged incident was even parodied in the 1993 Simpsons episode "Krusty Gets Kancelled".)

 An episode of the radio drama Mr. Keen, Tracer of Lost Persons was presumably introduced as "Mr. Keen, Loser of Traced Persons."
 (Bob and Ray once did their own parody of this program under the title "Mr. Trace, Keener Than Most Persons".)

 A popular story among Texas broadcasting circles has it that a station manager's late change in programming from Les Brown's orchestra to a religious programme marking the somber Jewish holiday of Yom Kippur led to the staff announcer's billboard urging his listeners to "Stay tuned for the dance music of Yom Kippur's Orchestra."
 (Many gentile DJs have urged their Jewish listeners to "Have a happy Yom Kippur!")

 A radio commercial for A&P food stores ended with the announcer excitedly blurting out "...and be sure to visit your nearby A & Food P Store!"
 In much the same vein was an ad for instant tea as came out in the end "Instant White Rose, hot or cold – Orange Tekoe Pee" and a bakery advertising itself as having "the breast bed and rolls you ever tasted; I knew that would happen one night, friends," all the while breaking out in fits of uncontrollable laughter trying to get the line right.

-During the Davy Crockett mania of the mid-1950s, a radio ad for children's bedding cashing in on same had the line "...with scenes of Davy Crockett in action on the mattress," a clear example of how unintentional double-entendre can translate into blooper material.
+During the Davy Crockett mania of the mid-1950s, a radio ad for children's bedding cashing in on the same had the line "...with scenes of Davy Crockett in action on the mattress," a clear example of how unintentional double-entendre can translate into blooper material.

 Afrikaans news anchor Riaan Cruywagen made several live-bloopers during his long career, most notably: where the normally very composed and highly professional Cruywagen burst into uncontrollable laughter while covering story about a record-breaking frog; as well as when co-anchor Marïetta Kruger asked what the word "dysentery" meant while covering a story related to the topic, to which he responded with "spuitpoep" (it translated as "spray poo"), which resulted in Kruger going into a fit of uncontrollable laughter.